H&R Block is one of the most popular tax filing software options today, but is it right for you?

 That discounted service also comes with fewer bells and whistles, but if savings is what you're after, and if you're familiar with tax filing, you could do well with this software.

-And if you do spend more and opt for the Ultimate version, you get access to features like audit support, identity theft recovery, and more extensive customer support.
+And if you do spend more and opt for the Premium version, you get access to features like audit support, identity theft recovery, and more extensive customer support.

 The differentiator here is small business owners.
 You get access to all of TaxSlayer's forms at their Classic Plan, which can be a significant savings versus H&R Block's Premium or Self Employed Plans.